mattgg01/mattgg01/README.md

 ### Hey!
-My name is Matt 👋
+My name is Matt

-From a young age scripting in the LUA language, to today practicing Full Stack Web Development, I have a driving passion for writing code and a strong feeling of reward to solve real world problems.

-I am a full stack web developer, and aspire to work on creating back end databases and data aggregation with a passion for scalability.
+I am a full stack web developer, and like to work on strengthening & refining backend databases and data aggregation.